abhiphile/plattr/README.md

 ## Objective

-**Merchant Assistant** solves the chaos of multi-platform management for merchants by:
+**Platrr** solves the chaos of multi-platform management for merchants by:
-- Providing a single conversational interface (WhatsApp, Claude, or Web Bot) for all merchant operations.
+- Providing a single conversational interface for all merchant operations.
 - Securely logging into partner portals and executing merchant commands (change offers, opt in/out of promotions, run campaigns, update timings, etc.).
 - Using agentic AI to autonomously complete complex, multi-step tasks and proactively alert merchants about anomalies, opportunities, and trends.